tranquilitybase-io/tb-activator-gft-base/README.md

-# Deploying data landing zone
+# GFT Base activator repo

+This repo has been develope to ptovide a hello world activator example and also provide you base image to build future activators.

+You can use source code or you two provided packages.
+Curretly the following packages are avialble:

+* helloworld
+* actvator-base

+Please see packages link in this repo to get more information related above packages.

-Pre-requisite to build the data science environment is to build the shared -components infrastructures, and also terraform has been installed and project and service accounts have already been created.
+We recommend to use the packages than the source code to install base activator but in case you want to use the source code, you need to have terraform installed and project and service accounts have already been created.

 After that please follow the following steps: